Xiar-fatah/Stock-Market-Patterns/README.md

 # Stock-Market-Patterns

 ## data.py
-Pre-processes all data, it is imported into LSTM.py and Model.ipynb.
+Prepares all data using the sliding window method, it is imported into Model.py

 ## Model.py
 Is used to run the simulation.